Kilarin/simple_dialogs/README.md

 ```
 ## TOPICS ##

-The dialog starts with a topic, a topic is any line that has an equal sign "=" in pos one.
+The dialog starts with a topic, a topic is any line that has an equal sign "=" in position one.
 Every dialog file must have at least one START topic.
 Topics are not case sensitive, and any characters besides letters, digits, dashes, and underscores are removed.
 Start, start, st art, and START will all be treated the same by simple dialogs.
 This also means all equal symbols will be removed.
 Every topic must start with one equal sign, I like three, I think it makes them stand out more, but it doesn't matter how many equal signs you have at the begining, as long as you have at least one, in position one.
 You can also add a "weight" to a topic line if you wish, we will talk more about that later.